Visual Modality Prompt for Adapting Vision-Language Object Detectors: Related Work

 \textbf{Downstream Adaptation of Large Vision Models.} Recent seminal works explore ways to adapt large-scale vision models to downstream tasks without losing prior knowledge and perform adaptation in parameter-efficient ways.
 Co-op~\cite{zhou2022learning} learns a continuous representation of context prompt in the text space for downstream task learning.
 Visual prompt Tuning~\citep{jia2022visual} explores adding training parameters at different stages in the network, demonstrating competitive performance across multiple recognition tasks.
 Bahng et al.~\citep{bahng2022exploring} adapt large-scale vision models to new tasks by performing linear probing at the image space once.
 CLIP-Adapter~\cite{gao2024clip} adapt in feature space for downstream tasks through bottleneck layer and residual blending instead of adapting at the input side.
-Yu et al.~\cite{yu2023task} improve downstream task performance while preserving prior knowledge using task residual learning.
+Yu et al.~\cite{yu2023task} improve downstream task performance while decoupling the new parameters from the model using task residual learning for classification tasks.